 to recommend the type of special education service and the location

 where the service will be provided.

-Guidelines For Use By The Individualized Education Program (IEP) Team
+Guidelines For Use By The IEP Team

 Local Education Agency Rules and Policies

 All pupils, including those receiving specialized instruction and services, are subject to the rules and policies governing regular transportation offerings within the local education agency, unless the specific needs of the eligible pupil or the location of the special education program/service dictate that special education transportation is required.